-Los Angeles Farmers Market day trip to a historic landmark that has been around since 1934.
-The market is located on the corner of third and Fairfax and is a fascinating place to spend the day.
+The Original Los Angeles Farmers Market at the corner of Third and Fairfax and is a fascinating place to spend the day.

 The farmers market has more than 100 shops and restaurants to explore.
-There are so many different places to eat with so many choices for food chances are you will stop at least a couple of the eatery’s.
+There are so many different places to eat (over 50) with so many choices for food chances are you will stop at least a couple of the food booths.

 Restaurants Los Angeles Farmers Market

-There is plenty of shady seating and even though this is an open air market.
-When you arrive take a walk around the entire place to see which restaurant you would like to dine at.
+There is plenty of shady seating, and even though this is an open-air market.
+When you arrive, take a walk around the whole place to see which restaurant you would like to dine.

-You can choose from Korean, Brazilian, Japanese, Chinese, Italian, Malaysian and French food.
-To finish off, you’re lunch try Bennett’s Ice Cream or a frozen yogurt from Pinkberry.
+You can choose from Korean, Brazilian, Japanese, Chinese, Italian, Malaysian, and French food.
+To finish off, you’re lunch, try Bennett’s Ice Cream or frozen yogurt from Pinkberry.

-What started out as a place for local farmers to sell their products has turned into one of the most visited attractions in Los Angeles.
-Taking a trip to the market is well worth the time by itself but right next door is a huge upscale shopping mall.
+What started as a place for local farmers to sell their products has turned into one of the most visited attractions in Los Angeles.
+Taking a trip to the market is well worth the time by itself, but right next door is a huge upscale shopping mall.

 You will need at least two hours to see the market and about another hour to walk around the Grove.
-There is a trolley that connects Farmers Market and the Grove which is free, however, the day we visited it was not operating.
+There is a trolley that connects Farmers Market and the Grove, which is free.

-Los Angeles Farmers Market 6333 W 3rd St Los Angeles, CA 90036 corner of Third and Fairfax
+Los Angeles Farmers Market is 6333 W 3rd St Los Angeles, CA 90036 corner of Third and Fairfax.